elishamafikiri/week_3_2020/README.md

 1054 Week 3 Class Build

 ## Insallation
 There is no installation proccess for this repo.
-Simply pul down and start working!
+Simply pull down and start working!

 ## MIT Licence
 MIT Licence